 UX is equally vital behind the scenes, smoothing the operation of your parking inventory and informing business decisions.
 Here are some UX features that create user flow for employees and operators…

-Every business, whether it runs using a website, app or B2B tool, can benefit from user flow.
-Rezcomm Shop comes with a user-friendly, actionable dashboard which gives insight into sales, average spend, operational movements and conversions.
-This makes it easy to make the right decisions for your business, and to see where UX flow can be improved.
-And because it’s intuitive and user-friendly, it doesn’t require hours of training for staff to benefit from the information it provides.
-By delivering actionable insights, UX creates the capacity to create new business models that go on to become a necessary part of the evolving digital landscape.
+And because our analytics and reporting dashboards are user-friendly, they don’t require hours of training for employees to benefit from the information they provide.
+By delivering actionable insights, UX uncovers the capacity to create new business models that go on to become a necessary part of the evolving digital landscape.

-Rezcomm’s reporting and analytics functions can lead to improvements in operational flow.
-It is possible to measure financial performance, allowing you to quickly identify which products and services are performing well (or not) in real time.
+Rezcomm’s reporting and analytics tools can lead to improvements in operational flow.
+For example, it is possible to measure financial performance, enabling you to quickly identify which products and services are performing well (or not) in real-time.

-Operational reports provide real-time visibility of the arrival and/or departure associated with the visitor’s consumption of products or service.
-This means you can plan for peak times and determine how much resource is required to manage visitor experience.
-It is also easy to monitor behavioural trends across your venue’s entire product and service range, predicting your visitors’ needs, and to forecast real-time revenue projections.
-All this means it is possible to take rapid action, meaning if things aren’t working well they don’t stay that way for long.
+Operational reports provide real-time visibility of the arrival and/or departure associated with the visitor’s consumption of products or services.
+This information helps you plan for peak times and determine what resources are required to manage the visitor experience.
+It is also easy to monitor behavioural trends across your venue’s entire product and service range, predict your visitors’ needs and forecast real-time revenue projections.
+With real-time data at your fingertips, it is possible to take rapid action, meaning if things aren’t working well, they don’t stay that way for long.

-It’s also really easy to manage capacity.
-Shop makes it possible to view live occupancy, compare gate prices to pre-book prices, and to identify the prices that will encourage your customers to book in advance.
-This takes the guesswork out of pricing your parking inventory, which from an operational point of view is great for user flow with the added benefit of increased customer satisfaction.
-You will optimise your capacity, and customers won’t feel ripped off.
+Viewing and reacting to live occupancy can make a huge difference to your parking business.
+Our parking reservation software makes it possible to view live occupancy, compare gate prices to pre-book prices, and identify the prices that will encourage customers to book in advance.
+It takes the guesswork out of pricing your parking inventory, which is great for user flow from an operational point of view and has the added benefit of increased customer satisfaction.
+As a result, you can optimise your capacity, and customers will feel they’re getting a great deal.

-User experience and convenience is paramount in customer retention, loyalty and growing your parking business.
-However, it’s clear that user experience should be frictionless at both sides of any business to work.
-There is no point in the customer having a smooth online journey only for the booking to be less than satisfactory due to problems behind the scenes, and the level of customer expectation demands that back-end processes must be streamlined to make it possible for businesses to deliver.
+User experience and convenience are paramount in increasing conversions, retaining customers and growing your parking business.
+However, your parking booking system should also offer a great user experience for your team.
+There is no point in the customer having a smooth online journey, only for the booking to end up less than satisfactory due to problems behind the scenes.
+The front end and back end user experience must be seamless and streamlined for your business to succeed.